uxdxdev/uxdxdev.github.io/content/blog/the-staff-any-engineers-playbook/index.md

 ## Staff Engineer Archetypes

-*The below archetypes and their descriptions are taken directly from [StaffEng.com](https://staffeng.com/guides/staff-archetypes/), to get a more in-depth explanation of each archetype and a bunch of other very useful stuff go a take a look at their site.*
+*The below archetypes and their descriptions are taken directly from [StaffEng.com](https://staffeng.com/guides/staff-archetypes/), to get a more in-depth explanation of each archetype and a bunch of other very useful stuff go take a look at their site.*

 ### Tech Lead